connorskees/connorskees.github.io/content/avx-png-filter.md

 test tests::bench_sub_sse2            ... bench:      86,422 ns/iter (+/- 3,934)
 ```

-We actually get something that's a bit faster.
+We get something that's a bit faster.
 It isn't too much above noise, but it does appear to run consistently ~5% faster.
 That's not nothing, but it's definitely a much smaller win than we'd expect from operating on 8x the number of bytes at a time.
+It's likely that although we're now able to operate on a larger number of bytes at a time, our wins are being consumed by the extra processing we're now doing to perform prefix sum.

 This is roughly where I left things for about a year.
 I came back to this problem every once in a while after being inspired by blog posts, reading code, or learning about interesting applications of x86 SIMD intrinsics, but in general I wasn't able to improve on this problem too much.